GoTolstoy/tolstoy-toly-kb/products/play/product/analytics/missing-revenue-or-0-in-an-order-from-a-tolstoyanonymousid.md

-## Missing Revenue or $0 in an Order from a tolstoyAnonymousID
+## Missing Revenue or $0 in an Order from a TolstoyAnonymousID

-The **tolstoyAnonymousID** serves as an identifier to track whether a user has interacted with your video content.
-Importantly, this identifier is not related to the processing of orders.
-If you're looking to see how long a user engaged with your video, refer to the **Time on Tolstoy** metric.
+The **tolstoyAnonymousID** is a unique identifier used to track user interactions with your video content.
+If you want to know how long a user watched your video, refer to the **Time on Tolstoy** metric.
+However, it's important to note that this identifier is not connected to the processing of orders or revenue capture.

-If you encounter an order with a $0 amount and the tolstoyAnonymousID is associated with it, this typically indicates that no revenue was captured for that order.
-This could include in-video revenue, post-video revenue, or indirect revenue.
-Such an order may appear as a line item in the cart but fails to generate revenue due to issues within your internal workflow.
+If you notice an order with a $0 amount linked to a tolstoyAnonymousID, it usually means that no revenue was generated for that order.
+This includes in-video purchases, post-video purchases, or any indirect revenue.
+The order may appear in the cart as a line item, but it does not contribute to your revenue totals.

-To resolve this, we recommend reviewing your internal processes to identify any potential issues.
+While there are various reasons why revenue might be missing, it could be due to issues within your internal workflow.
+To resolve this, we recommend reviewing your internal processes.
+Begin by thoroughly examining your internal workflow to identify any potential issues that could be causing the revenue discrepancy.
 If the problem persists, please contact support for further assistance.